Mingkai14/Features_Extraction/README.md

 This software has three parts: 1.
-Extracting features from the raw data of ddG 2.
+Extracting features from raw data of ddG 2.
 Trainning models and evaluation 3. predicting ddG.

 # Function: